Public sample report

 Build a compact proof strip

 Add one quantified result, one buyer-fit line, and one reassurance sentence directly under the hero.
+Placement: Place it immediately before the first detailed product section.

 Explain the payoff after the click

 Tell visitors what they get in the first session or first email so signup feels concrete instead of abstract.
+Placement: Attach it to the hero CTA and repeat it near the form.

 Make founder or customer specificity visible

 Show who this is for, who already trusts it, or what changes after signup so the page feels earned instead of generic.
+Placement: Keep it within the first two scroll depths.

 Next-step checklist